-- Almost all SOS participants believe that it is important to stay in school (96.7%) and intend to go to college (93.9%).
+- Almost all SOS participants believe it is important to stay in school (96.7%) and intend to go to college (93.9%)

-- Most SOS participants feel that SOS helps them do better in school (90.6%), helps them feel proud of themselves (92.6%), provides leadership opportunities (89%), and teaches them to be healthier (89%).
+- Most SOS participants feel that SOS helps them do better in school (90.6%), helps them feel proud of themselves (92.6%) and provides leadership opportunities (89%)

-- 60% of college-age past participants surveyed were currently enrolled in college.
-According to a 2011 study by the Pell Institute, only 28% of high school seniors from high-poverty schools continue to college nationally.
+- 60% of college-age past SOS participants surveyed were currently enrolled in college, compared to 28% of high school seniors from high-poverty schools who continued to college nationally in 2011 (Pell Institute)